 Sure, you can spend your money on birthday and holiday gifts your child will temporarily enjoy, then get bored with.
 But custodial accounts continue to rise in value, unlike toys kids outgrow.

-This type of account lets an adult, such as a parent, grandparent, other relative, or family friend invest money on behalf of the child.
-This means that while the child owns the assets contained in the account, the adult makes all of the investment decisions.
+This type of account lets an adult, such as a parent, grandparent, or family friend invest money on behalf of the child.

 Keep in mind that all assets in a custodial account are considered irrevocable gifts and are held in the child’s name.
 You will not have the power to change the child who benefits from the account once it is set up.

 Your goal is most likely to provide financing for college tuition or other higher education costs.